danmaq/react-un-practice/README.md

-# react-un-practice
+# Summary

-Practice project that the unstated-next with Redux style data flow
+The Practice project that the Unstated-Next with Redux style data flow